cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 `bitmask` is defined to be 0xFF for P-256 and P-384, and 0x01 for P-521.
 The precise likelihood of `DeriveKeyPair()` failing with DeriveKeyPairError depends on the group being used, but it is negligibly small in all cases.
+See {{api-considerations}} for information about dealing with such failures.

 For X25519 and X448, the `DeriveKeyPair()` function applies a KDF to the input: